chicken-mover/black-mango/README.md

 * `pyglet` for GUI/OpenGL support
 * `mock` and `nose` for testing
 * `setuptools` to install all other dependencies automatically.
 * In all commands, `python` refers to a Python 2.7 interpreter.
+If you do not have Python 2.7 installed, you can download a prepackaged installer from the [Python website](http://www.python.org/getit/) (on Windows or OS X) or, under Linux, install it on your favorite package manager (Arch:
+  `sudo pacman -S python2`; Debian: `sudo apt-get install python`)

 ### Build requirements

+**NB.:** You do not need to build binaries to test the functionality of the game.
+Binaries should only be build when you need to actually test whether the game builds correctly on a given system.
+Skip to "Setup instructions for development" for infomation on normal testing.

 * For building binary executables, you will need [PyInstaller](http://www.pyinstaller.org/):